herolab-uga/cqlite/README.md

  - The map (Topic name is defined by the ```~map_topic``` parameter) ([nav_msgs/OccupancyGrid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html))

 #### 4.3.3.
 Published Topics
- - ```detected_points``` ([geometry_msgs/PointStamped Message](http://docs.ros.org/api/geometry_msgs/html/msg/PointStamped.html)): The topic on which the node publishes detected frontier points.
+ - ```detected_points``` ([geometry_msgs/PointStamped Message](http://docs.ros.org/api/geometry_msgs/html/msg/PointStamped.html)): The topic on which the node publishes the detected frontier points.

-- ```shapes``` ([visualization_msgs/Marker Message](http://docs.ros.org/api/visualization_msgs/html/msg/Marker.html)): On this topic, the node publishes detected points to be visualized using Rviz.
+- ```shapes``` ([visualization_msgs/Marker Message](http://docs.ros.org/api/visualization_msgs/html/msg/Marker.html)): On this topic, the node publishes the detected points to be visualized using Rviz.

 ### 4.4.
 CQLite Filter
 The filter nodes receives the detected frontier points from all the detectors, filters the points, and passes them to the assigner node to command the robots.
-Filtration includes the delection of old and invalid points, and it also dicards redundant points.
+Filteration includes the delection of old and invalid points, and it also dicards redundant points.

 #### 4.4.1.
 Parameters
  - ```~map_topic``` (string, default: "/tb3_0/map"): This parameter defines the topic name on which the node will recieve the map.
 The map is used to know which points are no longer frontier points (old points).